Registration Policies and Procedures

 SPU CEUs are approved by the State of Washington Office of Superintendent of Public Instruction (OSPI) as Washington state clock hours and meet state, educational certification, and salary-advancement requirements.

-Payment in full is required at the time of registration.
-5000-level courses do not qualify for financial aid.
+Payment in full is required at the time of registration via debit or credit card.
+Continuing Education courses do not qualify for financial aid.

 Registration procedures vary for continuing education courses offered through SPU's Center for Professional Education, depending on the type of course you select.